-One of the biggest journalistic ventures I undertook in Portsmouth with Team Locals was our America’s Cup World Series coverage — live social media updates and follow-up articles of one of the biggest sporting events to ever arrive on our island’s shores.
+In 2015 and 2016, I worked with Team Locals Portsmouth on their coverage of the America’s Cup World Series — live social media updates and follow-up articles of one of the biggest sporting events to ever arrive on my home island’s shores.
 The America’s Cup is an international sailing event that’s been around since 1851.

 On 25th November 2014, we published the first article about the America’s Cup coming to Portsmouth.
 The story unveiled Sir Keith Mills, Deputy Chairman at the London Organising Committee for the Olympic Games, as the lead manager of the events.

 A couple of weeks later, we wrote up the first ticket update — 85,000 sold.
 This was another opportunity to explain the ticket setup for the first year of the ACWS Portsmouth, and how tickets are split between the racing and concert.

 “Portsmouth City is looking its best for America’s Cup World Series.”
 This was a spectacular headline to showcase how the America's Cup World Series Portsmouth benefitted the city, with many parts of the seafront renovated in preparation.

 Though Portsmouth has a strong seafaring history and a sturdy sailing presence, we were still being faced by hundreds of questions every day about how the racing and scoring actually worked.
 So we wrote a concise guide to help local people out, explaining everything from how the foiling catamarans worked to the points system.
 This guide was viewed by thousands locally, and further afield, too.

 In 2016, one of the racing days was called off due to extreme weather — we remained resilient, though, wrapping our DSLRs up in plastic bags to keep them safe from the rain and wind!